raphaelvallat/yasa/README.rst

 **I have sleep EEG data in European Data Format (.edf), how do I load the data in Python?**

-If you have sleep EEG data in standard formats (e.g. EDF or BrainVision), you can use the excellent `MNE package <https://mne.tools/stable/index.html>`_ to load and preprocess your data in Python.
+If you have sleep EEG data in standard formats (e.g. EDF or BrainVision), you can use the `MNE package <https://mne.tools/stable/index.html>`_ to load and preprocess your data in Python.
 A simple preprocessing pipeline using MNE is shown below:

 .. code-block:: python